 DAW: Pro Tools | First M-Audio Edition, Ableton Live Lite

-The M-Audio recording bundle is one of the budget-friendly recording bundles you get to buy and start recording your music or podcast.
-This recording bundle features everything you need to get started.
-From home studio equipment gear, DAWS, and software that you will need to set you in the right path.
+The M-Audio recording studio bundle is one of the best budget-friendly recording bundles you can get to start recording your music or podcast right away.
+This recording bundle features everything you need to get started, ranging from home studio equipment gear, DAWS, and software that you will need to set you up on the right path.

-The HDH40 headphones are lightly padded but feel comfy and should not get fatiguing easily.
-They sound neutral with a good bass extension to them.
+The HDH40 headphones are lightly padded but feel comfy and do not get you fatiguing very easily.
+They have a neutral sound quality with a decent bass extension.

-Other than the gear included, you also get a comprehensive list of software included in the package.
-Pro Tools First M-Audio Edition, Ableton live lite, eleven lite, the avid effect collection, AIR’s Creative FX collection, 2GB of sample content from Touch Loops, and Xpand!
+Other than the gear included, you also get a comprehensive list of software in the package.
+Pro Tool’s First M-Audio Edition, Ableton live lite, eleven lite, the avid effect collection, AIR’s Creative FX collection, 2GB of sample content from Touch Loops, and Xpand!
 2, just to mention but a few.
-This is more than everything you need to get set up and running.
+This is more than enough to get you set up and running.

-In the Package: Audio box iTwo interface, PreSonus HD7 Monitoring Headphones, M7 condenser microphone,
+In the Package: Audio box iTwo interface, PreSonus HD7 Monitoring Headphones, and M7 condenser microphone.

 DAW: Studio One V3